viniciusaro/sunlight/sunlight/README.md

 Sending a screenshot for every event fired might become heavy for production builds.
 That is why we recommend setting sunlight up only for development/internal builds.
 That is usually enough to cover all app paths without adding overhead to your production users.

- If `SunlightAnalytics.setup` is never called, `SunlightAnalytics.log` becomes a no-op.
+ If `SunlightAnalyticsFlutter.setup` or `SunlightAnalyticsr.setup` are never called, `SunlightAnalytics.log` becomes a no-op.
 So your production app stays unaffected.

 ## 🛤️ Roadmap